wazuh/wazuh-documentation/source/deployment-options/elastic-stack/distributed-deployment/index.rst

 - Elastic Stack as a single-node cluster or as a multi-node cluster, and Kibana, including the Wazuh Kibana plugin, on the same host as Elasticsearch node or on a separate one.

 The communication will be encrypted using certificates.
-To guarantee the expected performance of the Wazuh components all hosts must meet the hardware requirements described in the :ref:`requirements <installation_requirements>` section.
+To guarantee the expected performance of the Wazuh components, all hosts must meet the hardware requirements described in the :ref:`requirements <installation_requirements>` section.
 The user can follow the installation steps guide to install all required components.

 .. toctree::